dtg3/st_work/notes/class_notes.md

 	* Does this dorectroy have the right permissions?
 	*  ...etc
 * As always, send me something showing that you did this

+### Wednesday, December 2, 2015
+* Test Driven Infrastructure
+	* Design a test to verify some aspect of infrastructure
+	* Watch test fail
+	* Fix the problem
+		* Probably a dependency
+		* Ideally, with automation
+	* Run the test again
+	* Test suitability of environment
+* private.py
+	* use a private credentials file that doesn't check in
+		* user="foo"
+		* password="bar"
+	* add "private.py" to .gitignore
+	* from private import user, password
+* Basic Plan
+	* Write Unit Tests to Verify Reqirements
+		* These will eventually become regression tests for the environment
+	* Write Remote Methods to Set Up Environment
+		* These will make the tests pass
+		* These will become the basis for automated deployment
+* Source Control -> Build -> Staging (binaries) -> End User Machine

+What are the Limits?
+* Obtaining servers from the cloud and verifiying
+	* Linode, DigitalOcean, Amazon and Azure all have APIs
+	* All are accessible from Python
+* Initial configuration
+	* Start with root account
+	* Possible to change to user account for later setup
+* Package installation
+	* Remote operation of git, etc.
+* Application configuration
+	* External configuration
+	* Internal work via WebDriver

+Does TDD Work Here?
+* I claim it does
+* Simple tools are better
+	* until they become inadequate
+* that reliable setup leads to reliable evironments
+* This approach creates
+	* reusable deplyoment assets
+	* useful regression
+[See slides for rest]

+* Find some place linode
+	* install automated
+* In test suit, test everything (setup to selenium)

+* Subject
+	* TESTING or STM
+	* HWn
+	* phrase describing the work
+* In the body of email
+	* Your Kent State email address as text
+	* email text
+		* wat to say
+	* images
+	* NOTHING ELSE
+* All HW Due before the class session in finals week